HubertMoeller/ros_noetic_docker/README.md

 # Docker setup for running ROS Noetic with graphical support and connection to remote ROS master
 Docker setup that runs ROS Noetic and RViz without needing to install Nvidia drivers.
 This setup also allows for remote connection to a ROS master on another host machine.
-This project was used for connection remotely to a Husky robot and displaying the topics in RViz.
+This project was used for connecting remotely to a Husky robot and displaying the topics in RViz.

 ## Install Docker Engine